jpablo/haskell-scala-js/src/main/tut/7-classes.md

 * have a `copy` method
 * can be used in pattern matching

+As mentioned before they have some resemlance with Python's `namedtuple`s.

 ### Class and Instance Variables

-In contrast to most OO langagues, classes in Scala cannot contain static (shared) attributes.
-Instead all the shared attributes can be defined in an `object` with the same name as the class, refered to as the `companion object` of the class.
+In contrast to most OO languages, classes in Scala cannot contain static (shared) attributes.
+Instead all the shared attributes can be defined in an singleton `object` with the same name as the class, refered to as the `companion object` of the class.

 For example

 ```python
 class Dog:
     kind = 'canine'         # class variable shared by all instances

     def __init__(self, name):
         self.name = name    # instance variable unique to each instance
 ```
 Becomes